-Regular and prompt attendance is expected of all students enrolled in Radiologic Technology at SouthArk.
+Regular and prompt attendance is expected of all students enrolled in the Radiologic Technology program at SouthArk.
 The curriculum is designed to meet the requirements as set forth by the American Society of Radiologic Technology.
 To be eligible to take the Registry, you must meet all the requirements for the courses.

-Students will be allowed to miss no more than 4 days during each of the Fall and Spring semesters and no more than 2 days during the Summer semester of class and clinical combined.
-Each day or part of a day missed during class time, will be counted as 1 day of absence.
+Students will be allowed to miss no more than 4 total days during each of the Fall and Spring semesters and no more than 2 total days during the Summer semester (class and clinical absences combined).
+Each day or part of a day missed during class time will be counted as 1 day of absence.
 On clinical days, absence of up to 4 hours will count as 1/2 day, with any time exceeding 4 hours counting as 1 day.
-Time missed in clinical will count against the clinical grade.
+Time missed in clinical will count against the final clinical grade.
 Any time exceeding the allowed number of absences may result in dismissal from the program.
-There will be no clinical makeup time.
+There will be no clinical make-up time.
 All clinical competencies must be met.
 There will be no exceptions to the above stated policy.